molihub/exchrome/README.md

 # exchrome

-A chrome extenstions, to route some unreachable libs to their reachable urls.
+A chrome extenstion, to route some unreachable libs to their reachable urls.

 ## install